 - Making changes to a PDF while hopping between multiple apps before saving it properly.

-- Starting out with a document with a slight corruption, which might not show symptoms at first, but will fail after a certain threshold.
+- Starting out with a document with a slight corruption, which might not show symptoms at first, but will fail after a certain threshold or document size.

 Actions that reduce the likelihood of corruption or the ability to recover PDFs are:

-- Flattening your documents you're confident of your changes.
+- Flattening your documents once confident of your edits.

-- Saving your documents properly and closing programs, before opening the same file in another app.
+- Saving your documents properly and closing programs, before opening the same file elsewhere.

-- Saving your PDFs on your desktop to a cloud service which saves historical versions(eg. Google Drive for desktops).
+- Saving your PDFs on your desktop to a cloud service that saves historical versions(eg. Google Drive for desktops).